Altos de Chavón

-Altos de Chavón is a tourist attraction, a re-creation of a 16th-century Mediterranean–style village, located atop the Chavón River in the city of La Romana, Dominican Republic.
+Altos de Chavón is a tourist attraction and recreation of a Mediterranean village located atop the Chavón River in La Romana, Dominican Republic.
 It is the most popular attraction in the city and hosts a cultural center, an archeological museum, and an amphitheater.
 The project was conceived by the Italian architect Roberto Copa and the industrialist Charles Bluhdorn.

 History

 The project began in 1976, when a stone mountain had to be blasted for the construction of a nearby road.
 Charles Bluhdorn, chairman of then Paramount Pictures parent company Gulf+Western, had the idea of using the stones to re-create a sixteenth-century style Mediterranean village, similar to some of the architecture found in the historic center of Santo Domingo.
 Construction was completed in the early 1980s.
 Bluhdorn's daughter, Dominique Bluhdorn, is the current president of the Altos de Chavón Cultural Center Foundation.

-Narrow, cobble-covered alleyways lined with lanterns and shuttered limestone walls yield several good Mediterranean-style restaurants, a number of quaint shops featuring the diverse craftwork of local artisans, and three galleries exhibiting the talents of local students.
+Narrow, cobble-covered alleyways lined with lanterns and shuttered limestone walls yield several Mediterranean-style restaurants, a number of quaint shops featuring craftwork of local artisans, and three galleries exhibiting local students.